sunmils/wrapper-plugin-docs/README.md

 ## Overview

-The wrapper plugin allows you to wrap a text with variable length into a desired with and height.
-Different text will always fit A t utorial window or speech bubble, for example.
+The wrapper plugin allows you to wrap a text with a variable length into a desired with and height.
+Different text will always fit a t utorial window or speech bubble, for example.

 ## Syntax